-Justin Fields appeared to take a bit of a step forward on Sunday.
-The Chicago Bears quarterback went 11-for-22 for 174 yards and picked up 52 yards on seven carries.
+(Audacy) Bears quarterback Justin Fields appeared to take a bit of a step forward Sunday.
+He went 11-for-22 for 174 yards and rushed seven times for 52 yards.
 He didn’t turn the ball over for the first time this season.

-David Haugh and Dan Wiederer of the Audacy Original Podcast “Take The North” aren’t so sure of Fields’ “progress” and discussed what they saw out of the young quarterback.
+With that as context, David Haugh and Dan Wiederer of the Audacy original podcast “Take The North” aren’t so sure of Fields’ “progress” and discussed what they saw out of him.

 “It’s being hailed a little bit too universally for my taste – a little too much of a consensus – that this was progress and easy to see because maybe I’m not seeing the same things a lot of analysts are,” Haugh said (2:25 in player above).
 “I don’t know if we can just say total progress.
 There was a lot to like, maybe, but there was a lot to be concerned about.”

-Wiederer’s defining moment for Fields in Week 4 came with 3:11 left in 1st half.
-While Fields was able to scramble for a first down, Darnell Mooney was open down the field for a potential touchdown.
+Fields' defining moment in Wiederer's eyes Sunday came with 3:11 left in first half.
+While Fields scrambled for a first down, receiver Darnell Mooney was open down the field for a potential touchdown.

 Mooney admitted that he ran a slightly different route than what was designed, but the opportunity was still there for Fields.

-Head coach Matt Eberflus said on Monday that Fields could’ve ridden the pocket more on that play, and while Fields ultimately got the first down using his legs, even the end of the play wasn’t ideal.
+Bears coach Matt Eberflus explained Monday that Fields could’ve ridden the pocket more on that play, and while Fields ultimately got the first down using his legs, even the end of the play wasn’t ideal.

 “Even worse than all that, David, at the end of the scramble he ran into a hit.
 He had an opportunity at the end of a run to get out to the right, get the first down, get out of bounds and save his body from another hit, and he took a hit at the end of it,” Wiederer said.
 “So there were about four things wrong in the decision-making and the execution and everything that Justin did there that we have to put the magnifying glass on.”

-He didn’t read the moment and that led to Khalil Herbert rushing up the middle on second and third down, showing that Eberflus may not have the most confidence in Fields.
+Fields didn’t read the moment, and that led to running back Khalil Herbert rushing up the middle on second and third down, showing that Eberflus may not have the most confidence in Fields.

 “It’s second-and-12 because you took a sack you didn’t need to take.
 Get rid of the football.
 Move the chains.
 Take the gimme,” Haugh said.
 “Yeah, there were six sacks.
 Yes, there were 34 passes called.
 How many runs were tuck and runs where you didn’t need to be?
 How many sacks were responsible because he held onto the ball too long?
 I don’t want to pick on the kid, I think you have something to work with, I’m just saying right now, right now I’m straining to see the progress that other people are celebrating.”